Seremban: Retail

 Seremban is the business and commercial centre for most towns and villages in Negeri Sembilan.
 During the weekends, residents from outlying areas come to Seremban by commuter train or buses to shop in Seremban.
 Amway opened their first concept shop in Seremban in August 2008 as an ongoing expansion strategy to give its distributors and customers a new shopping experience.

 Terminal One Shopping Centre is located at the heart of Seremban.
 It was built in 1996.

 AEON Seremban 2, one of the premier shopping destinations in the city, was the only ÆON outlet operated in the state until February 2010, when ÆON launched their grand opening of ÆON Big at Seremban Forest Heights that replaced the old Carrefour.
 The latter was then refurbished to house the newly formed Seremban City Council, following the merger of two separate municipal authorities of Seremban and Nilai Municipal Councils.

 Besides T1 and AEON, many shopping outlets are concentrated in the city centre; Wisma Punca Emas, KM Plaza, The Store, Palm Mall, Era Square and Parkson Seremban Prima which replaced Seremban Parade.
 In addition, several new malls were also opened in Nilai, such as AEON Nilai and MesaMall.
 As the population increased over time, it attracted five major hypermarket chains in Malaysia to set up outlets in Seremban, namely Giant Hypermarket, Lotus's, Econsave and Mydin (2 outlets).

 Apart from shopping complexes, Seremban contains many neighbouring commercial districts including Taman AST, Era Square, Permai Avenue, Oakland, Kemayan Square and others.

 Seremban also has designated numerous zones in the city to market locally manufactured products such as antiques, textiles, fabrics and handicrafts.
 The local municipal council has gazetted Jalan Utam Singh as a morning flea market during the weekend.
 In 2009, Sungai Ujong Walk located in Jalan Dr. Murugesu was opened by the local council president.
-The walk follows the example of the well known Jonker Street in Malacca, providing 72 business sites with 30 lots selling foodstuffs and beverages.
+The walk follows the example of the well known Jonker Walk in Malacca City, providing 72 business sites with 30 lots selling foodstuffs and beverages.
 The rest of the space serves as a stage for performances and cultural shows.
 It is envisioned as a future location that will revive the atmosphere at night besides enlivening the surrounding areas.